rtavenar/hdr/content/parts/01/ot.md

 # Optimal Transport for Structured Data

-This section covers my works related to Dynamic Time Warping (for time series) and Optimal Transport distances (for other structured data such as graphs) and draws a parallel between both methodologies.
+This section covers my works related to Optimal Transport distances for structured data such as graphs.